 If anything, it is more important to have British Airways airport lounge access in Gatwick than Heathrow.
 In Heathrow, I can while away a few hours shopping in Burberry or the nice and stylish duty-free stores, but in Gatwick, there is very little to do other than eat or buy from high street brands.
 The communal areas are busy and noisy and therefore stressful.
 I would therefore heavily recommend booking into Club Europe from Gatwick to avoid sitting in the main terminal and to sit in the more peaceful space of the British Airways Business Lounge.

 The cabin on this British Airways A320 was spacious, as the plane had not been densified.
 The decor was royal blue and light blue with grey tray tables.
-These cabin interiors are not new or special but they seemed clean (even though British Airways may be giving up on cleaning cabins between flights) and functional and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.
+These cabin interiors are not new or special but they seemed clean and functional and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.

 European flights on the British Airways tend to be on their Airbus A319, A320 & A321’s and the experience is very similar as they all have the same in layout 2-2 in Business Class and 3-3 in Economy, with the main difference being whether they have been refurbished recently or not.